 Principle 11: Climate change: A detailed climate change vulnerability study has been conducted as part of the prefeasibility study during the design and preparation of the project 's full proposal.
 All three project components are in line with Nauru's National Climate Change Policy and Strategic Plan, NDC and priorities defined in the NAPA, and will also actively seek to enhance the Government's capacity to implement the Coastal Fisheries and Aquaculture Act of 2020.
 Apart from potential changes in land use due to the field clearing to construct aquaculture and fisheries infrastructure (for processing and feeding, primarily) that may result in a slight decrease in sequestration capacity of the environment none of the activities is envisaged to result in any significant or unjustified increase in greenhouse gas emissions or other drivers of climate change.
 Any decreases in vegetation will be offset through restoration activities, and closely monitored as per the M&E Framework and ESMS.
 In addition, the project 's emphasis on raising awareness and community engagement is anticipated to have a significant impact on behavioural change, which will likely cause a shift and buy-in for more sustainable practices.
+Under activity 2.2.2 upgrade of Anibare Harbour Community Fish Market (for aquaculture and fisheries products, sale, and feed) some equipment such as solar cold storage or solar freezers will be procured, these will be powered through solar and therefore would have negligible GHG emissions.
+The upgrade to the fish market overall, would make the market more efficient thereby reducing GHG emissions in the long-run.

 Principle 12: Pollution prevention and resource efficiency: Activities under Component 2 will involve construction or rehabilitation activities and as such there is risk of waste not being disposed of properly.
-Since the common waste disposal method in Nauru involves an open dump in the south-west part of the island 104, any additional waste generation must include plans for disposal.
+Since the common waste disposal method in Nauru involves an open dump in the south-west part of the island, any additional waste generation must include plans for disposal.
 To combat this as part of the ESMP, the project will require the implementation of a waste management plan to dispose of waste and waste by-products resulting from the small-scale infrastructure construction activities (i.e. concrete, plastic packaging etc.).
 Waste generated as part of the construction activities may need to be evacuated from the island after completion that will be closely monitored to ensure that any unexpected pollution effects are immediately addressed.
 During implementation the project will monitor the implementation of the waste management plan to ensure that any unexpected pollution effects are immediately addressed.
 The waste management plan will be developed during project inception and will provide information on the procedure envisaged for the proper management of waste produced by type of waste produced, will outline responsibilities for removal, and detail the means for disposal of waste.
 An indicative outline of such a plan is provided below: